AsteriskAmpersand/Ice-Experimental/README.md

 ## Updating Or Re-installing ICE ##
 Follow these steps if you want to grab the latest version of ICE:
 1. Click on the green "Code" button and then "Download ZIP".
+2. Extract the contents of the ZIP file to a temporary location (Desktop, Downloads, etc).
-2. Extract the contents of the ZIP directly to your root Monster Hunter World install folder (where MonsterHunterWorld.exe is located).
+3. Copy all the contents within the "ice-stable-main" (or "ice-experimental-main") folder directly to your root Monster Hunter World install folder (default path is `...\Steam\steamapps\common\Monster Hunter World\`.
+You have the right folder if "MonsterHunterWorld.exe" exists in that folder).
-3. When asked about file conflicts, overwrite any existing files.
+4. When asked about file conflicts, overwrite any existing files.

 ## Turning ICE ON / OFF ##
 ICE supports easy on/off in case you want to switch back and forth between mods.